 - SMTP.com Login Email and Password

-- DNS Access: Both SMTP.com and Mailgun require DNS changes to improve email delivery.
+- Domain DNS Access: SendLayer, SMTP.com, and Mailgun all require DNS changes to improve email delivery.
 The details we need to complete this step are most often the login credentials for where your site is hosted (e.g., GoDaddy, Bluehost, Siteground, etc).

 - DNS Login URL